bfreuden/salt-cheat-sheet/README.md

   sudo: true
 ```

-Then enable sudo NOPASSWD for your user on all machines
+Then enable sudo NOPASSWD for your user on all (ubuntu) machines:
 ```bash
 for server in server1 server2 server3; do \
 ssh -t $USER@$server "echo '$USER ALL=(ALL) NOPASSWD: ALL' | sudo tee -a /etc/sudoers" ; \